Economic and Political Overview

 Economic Indicators

-After years of robust growth, the Namibian economy entered into recession in 2019 and 2020, impacted by the dissipation of temporary stimuli, a drop in raw material prices, a severe drought and then the Covid-19 pandemic.
-The economy returned to growth in 2021 (2.7%) and 2022 (3%) supported by robust diamond, gold, and uranium production and a gradual recovery in tourism and manufacturing.
-The gradual economic recovery is expected to continue in 2023, with the IMF projecting growth at 3.2%.
+After years of robust growth, the Namibian economy entered into recession in 2019 and 2020, impacted by the dissipation of temporary stimuli, a drop in raw material prices, a severe drought, and then the COVID-19 pandemic.
+The economy returned to growth in 2021 (3.5%) and 2022 (4.6%), supported by robust diamond, gold, and uranium production, and a gradual recovery in tourism and manufacturing.
+Economic activity surpassed the pre-pandemic level in 2023, when growth was estimated at 3.2%, driven by mining and recovering tourism.
+The IMF projects growth to remain in the 2.5–3% range over the medium term, excluding offshore oil and gas exploration activities.

-Namibia is one of the countries with the highest inequalities: the country more than halved the poverty rate between 1993 and 2016, but poverty incidence remains relatively high for an upper-middle-income country.
-According to the World Bank, the incidence of poverty stood around 64% as of 2021 and around 15% of the adult population is infected with the AIDS virus.
-Unemployment is high and affected 21.3% of the population in 2021 (World Bank, latest data available), with a notable disparity between rural and urban areas, as well as among women and young people.
-Overall, the country’s GDP per capita (PPP) was estimated at USD 10,791 in 2022 by the IMF.
+Namibia is one of the countries with the highest inequalities: the country more than halved the poverty rate between 1993 and 2022, but poverty incidence remains relatively high for an upper-middle-income country (at around 18% as of 2022 using the international poverty line, according to the World Bank).
+Nevertheless, when using the upper middle-income poverty rate (USD 6.85), the poverty rate spikes to 57.3%.
+Unemployment is high and affected 20% of the population in 2022 (from 21.1% one year earlier - World Bank, latest data available), with a notable disparity between rural and urban areas, as well as among women and young people.
+Overall, the country’s GDP per capita (PPP) was estimated at USD 11,531 in 2022 by the World Bank.

 Source: IMF – World Economic Outlook Database , Latest available data